spork-it/spork-lang/docs/LANG.md

 ### Import Macros

+Macros currently have a separate import mechanism since they operate at compile-time:

 ```clojure
 ; Macros require special import (compile-time)
 (import-macros my.macros [my-macro])
 ```

+> Note: Since the (ns ...) form has stabalized, macro imports may be moved there in the future.

 ### Dot Notation for Namespace Access

+Unlike Clojure, Spork uses dot notation for all namespace/module access:

 ```clojure
 ; All namespace/module access uses dot notation